conedevelopment/bazar-docs/contracts-container-and-proxies.md

 }
 ```

 > Note, proxies are facades.
-You can use the container directly, by type-hinting the contract itself, like a traditional route-model-binding in your controller.
+You can use the container directly by type-hinting the contract itself, like a traditional route-model-binding in your controller.